git-srinath/DMS3.0/doc/SCHEDULER_QUICK_START.md

 ---

 **That's it!** The scheduler is now running and will:
-- ✅ Sync schedules from DWJOBSCH
+- ✅ Sync schedules from DMS_JOBSCH
 - ✅ Execute recurring jobs automatically
 - ✅ Process immediate job requests
 - ✅ Handle parent→child job dependencies